stevekinney/react-and-typescript/lessons/advanced-limiting-props.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

+If you want to play along locally, you can use `projects/buttons-base` in the project repository.

 Let's say we have some buttons and we want to give them an API that looks like the following:

 ```tsx